blocknotes/activeadmin_jfu_upload/README.md

 ## Notes

+- The string field for the upload is used to store temp data, so it could be necessary to make it bigger

-If you want to customize the upload action take a look [here](lib/activeadmin/jfu_upload/engine.rb)
+- If you want to customize the upload action take a look [here](lib/activeadmin/jfu_upload/engine.rb)

-Tested with CarrierWave uploader gem.
+- Tested only with CarrierWave uploader gem

 ## Do you like it?
 Star it!